Ukrainian Youth Delegates Call to Action for Youth Around the World

 War is nothing but fear, pain and death.
 If you think that a war is not your concern, you are wrong.
 Your actions define how we and the succeeding generation will live. - Alina Kurska

 The situation in Ukraine is dire, especially for children and young people, as the sudden and dramatic escalation of war has resulted in millions of children and their families being internally displaced.
 Among the nearly 3.5 million people who have fled to safety in neighboring countries, over 1.5 million are children.
 Since the start of the war, a child in Ukraine has become a refugee almost every second.
 While Denys is firm about staying because, as he says, he is “needed here“ and wants to “continue fighting on the informational, digital and humanitarian front,” Alina has recently sought refuge in Poland.
-Here she is volunteering with the Jolanta Kwaśniewska Foundation, helping other Ukrainian refugees who are currently temporarily staying in sports stadiums, railway stations and schools relocate to different cities within the EU.
+Here she is volunteering with the Jolanta Kwaśniewska Foundation, helping other Ukrainian refugees temporarily staying in sports stadiums, railway stations and schools relocate to different cities within the EU.

 Since the start of the war, Alina has been talking to numerous media outlets to tell the world what's happening in Ukraine and often "gets asked whether or not she is scared."
 To which she replies: "of course, it is not easy to hear explosions and alarms not far from home.
 The first two nights after the war started, I did not sleep—part of my nights in the shelter.
 Every day now, I experience nerves, tension and fatigue.
 When I was still in Ukraine, I would always stay and fall asleep in warm clothes: jeans and a sweater.
 There was a bag with essentials and documents near the door in case of an alarm.
 This certainly has been scary, but that's not what I want to tell the world."